 Bard of the West: this title goes to the winner of a competition held at Beltane Coronation, and is granted at the following June Crown.

-Arachne's Web: a guild of lacemakers recognized by the kingdom.
+Arachne's Web: (closed) A guild of lacemakers recognized by the kingdom.
 Membership is given to those who have shown excellence in the art; there are many ranks within the guild.
 The guild presents lace napkins to the Crown at each coronation, and the lacemaker to the queen is usually selected from amongst the members.
 Members wear a token of black (silk), with a white spider's web embroidered on it.

-Western War Council: appointed once a year by means of a mass melee tournament between war units.
+Western War Council: (closed) the Council was appointed once a year by means of a mass melee tournament between war units.
 The war unit that is appointed Western War Council shall assume the role of command of the Army of the West Kingdom in time of War, at the discretion and direction of the Crown.
 The current War Unit designated as the Western War Council has the right to display on and off the field a banner with the following badge: Or, two thunderbolts in saltire, overall a demi-sun vert.
 War units who have held this position in the past may display as an augmentation on the badge of their war unit: On a canton checky Or and vert, a demi-sun sable.

 Mistress Jessa d'Avondale (Marla Lecin) resides in the East Kingdom.
 She invites anyone with updates or corrections to this article to contact her.